dpieterse/match2SSO/README.md

 In addition, _match2SSO_ uses MPCORB.DAT (MPC's asteroid database) and COMET.ELEMENTS (JPL's comet database), but these are downloaded when running the script and hence do not need to be pre-downloaded.

 #### Output
-- Solar Sytem Object (SSO) catalogue containing the matches (__sso.fits_).
+- Solar Sytem Object (SSO) catalogue containing the matches between detections and known solar system objects (__sso.fits_).
 SSO catalogue columns and header keywords are listed here: https://www.overleaf.com/read/zrhqwcbkfqns
+- Predictions catalogue containing the asteroids that were predicted to be in the FOV during the observation (__sso_predict.fits_).
+Prediction catalogue columns and header keywords are listed in the overleaf document mentioned above.
 - MPC submission file (__submit.txt_), to allow easy submission of the known object detections to the Minor Planet Center.
 Submission files are created, but not submitted automatically.